github/glb-director/docs/development/second-chance-design.md

 The image on the left shows a simplified scenario where 2 proxy servers are receiving flows from 6 sources, hashed equally amongst those servers using ECMP (or similar).
 Since the packet headers are used to hash flows (typically src/dst ip/port), as long as the set of servers doesn't change, existing TCP connections will continue to be hashed to the same proxy server until they terminate gracefully.

 On the right, we can see that in a situation where we add a new server while those connections are still in progress, 1/3 of all connections, including those original connections, must be rebalanced.
 In order to ensure that connections are hashed equally, it must start hashing packets in a way that balances packets across servers equally.
 However, if the router doesn't hold per-flow state for the flows that have been seen so far and which server they mapped to, it must by design break certain flows by redirecting them to the new server.
-In the worse case, more connections may rehash (to maintain an equal balance) or be unbalanced (to reduce rebalanacing).
+In the worst case, more connections may rehash (to maintain an equal balance) or be unbalanced (to reduce rehasing).

 ## Comparison to LVS and other director-state solutions